 - b.
 Director of Student Affairs ex officio and chair of the committee - One [1] director elected by the BoD and second chair of the committee - c.
 One [1] representative of each Professional Development Union a.
-Shall be assigned to the voting members designated in Section 4: Membership.

-a.
 Shall be the chair and at least four [4] other voting members of the committee.